mrusmanmughal1/valinkLogistics/Bugs.md

 - [ ] Logos should be finalize ASAP.
 - [ ] Van Image should be finalize ASAP.
+- [ ] All API routes should be defined in .env file.

 ### Bugs Needs to fixed ASAP